9 Insights from my time on Wilderness Solos

 4. Tapping Into Creativity

 Even though we are not supposed to read or write while out there, we do take a pen and paper for emergency messages.
-I made use of these instruments, and I jotted down the keywords for the various ideas that streamed into my consciousness.
+I utilised these instruments and jotted down the keywords for the various ideas that came to mind.
 I felt like I was standing under a shower of gifts, and I was not fast enough to catch all the pearls that were bestowed on me.
-Not a bad idea for companies in which creativity and innovation are stifled to send their people out into Nature for a while and see what happens — a worthwhile experiment.
+Not a bad idea for companies where creativity and innovation are stifled to send their people out into Nature for a while and see what happens — a worthwhile experiment.

 5. Gaining Insight

-One thing that always amazes me on solos is how much I learn about myself through observation.
+One thing that always amazes me about solos is how much I learn about myself through observation.
 When I watch how I react to and deal with things that come up, I often get invaluable insights.
 And when it feels like nothing is happening out there and boredom seeps in, I discover that things are constantly in motion if only you pay attention.
-Nature becomes your mirror and shows you things about yourself you never knew or noticed before if you are looking for them.
+Nature becomes your mirror, revealing things about yourself that you never knew or noticed before, if you are looking for them.
 It unveils hidden areas, it purifies, restores, and opens you up to become more of who you are.
 Nature is the most amazing teacher.

 6. Becoming Present

 You become present to what is happening and who is showing up to connect with you.
 You begin to listen, watch, and even interact.
 Talking to a bird or a squirrel that comes to visit is not unheard of.
-Needing to outsmart bears and finding soft-eyed deer staring at you is also a possibility (at least that could happen in Crestone).
-The more present you are, the more connection you become aware of the aliveness of everything around you.
+Outsmarting bears and encountering soft-eyed deer staring at you is also a possibility (at least that could happen in Crestone).
+The more present you are, the more connected you become aware of the aliveness of everything around you.

 7. Noticing the Elements